lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial6/tutorial.rst

     their properties or types.

 The number of oxygen atoms from water molecules (i.e. the number of molecules) is calculated by the ``nO`` variable.
-The SHAKE algorithm is used to maintain the shape of the water molecules over time :cite:`ryckaert1977numerical, andersen1983rattle`.
+As already discussed in other tutorials, the SHAKE algorithm is used to maintain the shape of the water molecules over time :cite:`ryckaert1977numerical, andersen1983rattle`.

 Finally, let us create images
 of the system using ``dump image``: